-The Composition of the Board The By-Laws of the Company permit the Board to determine, by resolution, the number of directors the Company will have.
-The authorized size of the Board is currently set at five (5) persons.
+At the Annual Meeting, shareholders will be asked to elect two directors to serve on the Company's Board of Directors.
+The By-Laws of the Company permit the Board to determine, by resolution, the number of directors the Company will have.
+The authorized size of the Board is currently set at five persons.

 The Company's Certificate of Incorporation and By-Laws provide for a classified Board of directors, divided into three classes, each class serving a staggered three-year term.
 As a result, shareholders will elect approximately one-third of our Board each year.
 A director holds office from the time of election until the third annual meeting following election.
 The division of our Board into three classes with staggered terms may delay or prevent a change of our management or a change in control.
-The term of the Class I director expires at the 2008 Annual Meeting.
+The term of the Class II directors (2) expire at the 2009 Annual Meeting.